 What is the grade point average requirement to belong to the Honors College?

-The minimum grade point average for remaining in good standing in the Honors College is 3.20.
-Students whose overall GPA falls below 3.2 will be given one semester to raise it back over this level.
-Failure to do so will make them subject to dismissal from the Honors College.
-Students are also subject to dismissal from the Honors College if they receive grades of C- or below for more than 8 credits of coursework.
-The Dean will have discretion to take personal considerations into account prior to dismissal for low achievement.
+Students entering the Patrick Leahy Honors College in the fall of 2023 have a minimum grade point average (GPA) requirement of 3.40, to remain in good academic standing.
+Students whose GPA falls below 3.40 will participate in our Enhanced Advising program for the following semester, with the expectation of increasing the GPA to 3.40; failure to do so means eligibility for dismissal from the from the Patrick Leahy Honors College.
+Students are also subject to dismissal from the Patrick Leahy Honors College if they earn grades of C- or below for 9cr (or more) of coursework.
+The review of academic standing includes an appeal process; the Dean will have discretion to take personal considerations into account prior to dismissal from the Patrick Leahy Honors College.

-Beginning with the Class of 2020, the minimum grade point average for remaining in good standing in the Honors College is 3.20 for first and second year students.
-Beyond the sophomore year, a cumulative grade-point average (GPA) of 3.40 is required for all Honors College students at the time of thesis proposal in their home college.
-If a student does not have a cumulative GPA of 3.40 at the time they submit their thesis proposal (typically at the end of junior year), they will be subject to dismissal from the Honors College.
-The student must maintain a GPA of 3.40 or higher in their senior year to graduate as an Honors College Scholar; students who fall below a 3.4 will be subject to dismissal from the Honors College.
+Student entering fall 2016 through fall 2022, the minimum GPA for remaining in good academic standing is 3.20 for first and second year students.
+Beyond the sophomore year, a cumulative GPA of 3.40 is required at the time of thesis proposal in their home college.
+If a student does not have a cumulative GPA of 3.40 at the time they submit their thesis proposal (typically at the end of junior year), they will be subject to dismissal from the Patrick Leahy Honors College.
+The student must maintain a GPA of 3.40 or higher in their senior year to graduate as an Honors College Scholar; students who fall below a 3.40 will be subject to dismissal and not graduate as a Patrick Leahy Honors College Scholar.